azotheblue/blog/about.md

 With that, there will be mostly topics focused in the CS space.
 However, that's not to say that I won't dive into other topics of interest.

+## DISCLAIMER

+This is probably and obvious statement being a personal blog and all but ...

+All views here are my own and no way reflect the views of my past or current employers.

 ## CONTACT